26 May Reengineer Solutions

 - Federal stimulus aid has been promised to institutions, and if finally arriving at institutions.
 While appreciated, it’s not enough money — even for the larger institutions that seem more stable because of their size.

 - New students in face-to-face programs are anticipated to delay their admissions by a year for the in-person experience they really want.
-But as I note in the “Double-Class” year article, what will students do instead?
+But, what will students do instead?
 It isn’t as if they can travel.
 And there are longer-term implications that are not being considered.

 - Over half of institutions are planning to have in-person classes in the fall.
 Which means that leaders at colleges and universities are working hard to create safe learning spaces.